Incoming Pa. governor taps GOP ex-official for election post | Times Leader

 With help from Philadelphia, Trump lost Pennsylvania to Biden.

-Few, if any, Republicans came to Schmidt’s defense during a time when he has said he received Trump-inspired death threats against him and his family that Rather, the state Republican Party and most state GOP lawmakers sought to stop Pennsylvania’s electoral votes from being awarded to Biden.
+Few, if any, Republicans came to Schmidt’s defense during a time when he has said he received Trump-inspired death threats against him and his family that he has called “domestic terrorism.”
+Rather, the state Republican Party and most state GOP lawmakers sought to stop Pennsylvania’s electoral votes from being awarded to Biden.

 No lawsuit, prosecutor or election worker has produced evidence of widespread fraud in Philadelphia’s 2020 election.